 Poor Dental Hygiene

-The most common reason for bad breathe is poor dental hygiene.
-When you fail to take proper care of your teeth and gums bacterial colonies are able to grow in your mouth.
+The most common reason for bad breath is poor dental hygiene.
+When you fail to take proper care of your teeth and gums, bacterial colonies are able to grow in your mouth.
 Feeding on food particles and sugars which have not been effectively removed through brushing, these bacteria produce unpleasant chemicals which lead to the effect of bad breath.

-Left to grow over an extended period of time these same bacteria can have an even more severe side-effects including gum disease and tooth decay.
-At this point dental assistance will be required to resolve the issues and eliminate bad breath.
+Left to grow over an extended period of time, these same bacteria can have even more severe side-effects, including gum disease and tooth decay.
+At this point dental assistance will be required to resolve the issue and eliminate bad breath.
+If you feel that you are unable to control your halitosis, you should contact your local dentist in houston tx, or wherever you are based, and find out ways to treat it.

-The best solution to this cause of bad breath is therefore improved dental hygiene.
+The best and simplest solution to this cause of bad breath is improved dental hygiene.
 For example, you should remember that each tooth in your mouth has five separate surfaces that need to be cleaned; all too often patients neglect to floss between their teeth, allowing bacteria to build up.

 Smoking